yochaigal/cairn/resources/frequently-asked-questions.md

   **Warden**: _"You make camp and eat one of your rations.
 Halfway through the first shift, you hear a snapping of twigs coming from just to the West of the campsite, back towards the **Geunant Forest**.
 What do you do?"_

-  **Esther**: _"Slowly, I lean over and kick my comrade awake so I'm not alone in this.
-I quietly nod my head towards the direction of the noise, making the symbol for silence."_
+  **Esther**: _"I'd like to kick my comrade awake so I'm not alone in this, quietly nodding my head towards the direction of the noise and making the symbol for silence."_

-  **Warden**: _"Alright, he sits up just as a pair of horrid red eyes become visible behind the underbrush._"
+  **Warden**: _"You do that, and he sits up just as a pair of horrid red eyes become visible behind the underbrush._"

   **Barry**: _"What do we know about the creatures here?"_